pelluru/03-datascience_sql_2024/SQL-Window-Functions-for-Analytics-main/README.md

 - **Sales.csv**: This file contains the data of the sales transactions made by the customers.
 The columns are: `OrderID`, `OrderDate`, `CustomerID`, `ProductID`, `Quantity`, and `UnitPrice`.
 - **project-db.txt**: This file contains the instructions on how to create a database and import the data from the CSV files using SQLite.

+-- Please use pgadmin to load customer.csv and sales.csv to posgres sql - remove header row